 Lock Notification Emails

-otify your customers how long they have to make changes to upcoming Scheduled Orders.
-Note: your site must define a "Lock Window" in order to use this notification.
+notify your customers of how long they have to make changes to upcoming Scheduled Orders before they are locked.

 Lock Window Notification

-- How many days prior to lock window will customers be notified.
+- How many days prior to the set lock window will customers be notified.

 Scheduled Order Errors